 Make a USB Bootable Sugar on a Stick Flash Drive

 Make a USB bootable Sugar on a Stick flash drive; Sugar on a Stick (SoaS) is a compressed version of Fedora Linux.
-It was created specifically for children as an alternative to the office style desktop.
-It is essentially a learning platform that promotes collaborative learning through activities that encourage critical thinking.
+It was created as a portable Linux for kids; as an alternative to using Fedora's office style desktop.
+It essentially consists of a learning platform for children that promotes collaborative learning through activities that encourage critical thinking.

 Sugar on a Stick running from USB